 In Nevada, it is illegal to use a hand-held cell phone, device or to engage in texting while driving.
 Hand-held cell phone and texting laws were approved in 2011.
-The laws began January 1, 2012, to help prevent driving distractions.
+The laws began on January 1, 2012, to help prevent driving distractions.
 Texting and the use of cell phones and other hand-held devices were all included in the laws.

 Across the nation, distractions cause accidents that result in millions of injuries.
 In addition, distracted driving caused 3,500 deaths just in the year 2012 alone.
 Statistics show that drivers who are on the phone are four times more likely to be in an accident.
 Because of the distraction of talking or texting, Nevada has created these laws making it illegal to use hand-held electronic devices while driving.